01494 461367 (Refuge) 01494 449922 (Community Based Services) enquiries@wycombewomensaid.org.uk

 Children and Young People

-Wycombe Women’s Aid has both a dedicated children’s service and a youth service which aim to meet the emotional, physical and educational needs of all the children living in the refuge.
-All of the children and young people will have been affected by domestic violence and specially trained Child Development Workers and a Youth Worker will support the children and young people throughout their stay.
+Wycombe Women’s Aid has a dedicated children’s service which aims to meet the emotional, physical and educational needs of all the children living in the refuge.
+All of the children and young people will have been affected by domestic violence and specially trained Child Development Workers will support the children and young people throughout their stay.

 Read more about Children and Young People